 Deliverable D2.1, through interview and focus groups, the team defined the main high-level functional requirements that the platform should satisfy.

-In the evaluation methodology depicted in the next sections, we will take them in consideration defining in which measure they are satisfied.
+In the evaluation methodology depicted in the next sections, we will take them into consideration defining in which measure they are satisfied.
 It is important to note as functional requirements we consider “training requirements”, specific training needs the AERAS platform should support.

 Table 2: Functional Requirements list.